LOADING ...

 Poor Benjy was lying in a cold morgue.

-I tell he could
+I could tell he

 Hardly stand up in his shoes and he as he told me

-'Go ahead the plans
+'Go ahead with the

 And all the bright and brass couldn't hide

-The wasted face of me father
+The poor wasted of me father

 I sold up the oul farmyard for it was worth and into my bag stuck